finno41/emis/README.md

 - I'd have like to test what happens if you re-run a file more rigorously.
 I tried to set up the code so that files would be overwritten if present but this currently isn't in the testing

 ## What would I do differently
+- I would have written small tests initially to validate the inuts and logic instead of coding blindly
 - I wouldn't have started using bulk create.
 Whilst the optimal solution would probably include this, this ate up a lot of time and made the code very messy, so I abandoned it.
 The best solution would've been to write the code and get it working first before refactoring to include bulk actions if I had time afterwards
 - I'd have included the more specific key error handling earlier.
 I spent a lot of time trying to figure out why some JSON fields weren't getting looked as the key errors I was getting weren't very helpful.
 It was only after a while I had the idea to raise my own errors which gave me more information and allowed me to solve the problem quicker